 Consider a trip to the Neuberger Museum of Art at Purchase College to view its outstanding collection of African art.
 It's strongest in the arts of central Africa, however, major objects offer artistic insights into more than 30 cultures and span a geographic area from Mali to Mozambique.

-A great way to learn about African American history in Westchester is to explore the African American Heritage Trail dating back to the 17th century.
+A great way to learn about African American history in Westchester is to download and read the Westchester County Guide to African American History and Heritage.

 "A Blueprint for Change"

 "A Blueprint for Change" is a report that outlines the African American Advisory Board's findings, recommendations and solutions stemming from research into four areas that affect the quality of life of African Amercians in Westchester County: economic development, education, health and human services, and housing.